UW-Hydro/VIC/README.txt

 Bug Fixes:
 ----------

+Fixed typo in setting of fallback T value for the soil T profile.

+	Files Affected:

+	frozen_soil.c

+	Description:

+	In 4.1.1, the fallback temperature was erroneously set to "oldT", which is the T value of the previous iteration, but not the value from the beginning of the time step (except on the first iteration).
+	Now, "oldT" has been replaced by "T0".

 Fixed various water balance errors in the lake model and added logic to handle the case when lake area goes to 0.